akruszewski/gibl/manuscript/chapter2.md

 1. Lists are a special kind of pairs
 1. Procedures are a way to capture abstraction.
 They can accept and return any kind of types including procedures themselves
 1. Packages allow us to re-use code, written either by ourself or someone else
+1. Produced executables can be shared with friends so that everyone can use them

 [^ch2n1]: We will cover details about macros in Appendix B.